vapor/docs/4.0/docs/content.md

     }
 }

-// Runs before this Content is encoded. mutating func beforeEncode() throws {
+// Runs before this Content is encoded. `mutating` is only required for structs, not classes. mutating func beforeEncode() throws {
     // Have to *always* pass a name back, and it can't be an empty string. guard